 Educating the Educators

-The “Educating the Educators” (ETE) Program is an initiative developed by NAMI NJ and reviewed by New Jersey Psychiatric Association (NJPA) and the New Jersey Council of Child and Adolescent Psychiatry (NJCCAP) to help K-12 educators understand children with biologically-based mental illnesses.
+The “Educating the Educators” (ETE) Program is an initiative developed by NAMI NJ and reviewed by New Jersey Psychiatric Association (NJPA) and the New Jersey Council of Child and Adolescent Psychiatry (NJCCAP) to help K-12 educators understand children and youth with biologically-based mental illnesses.
 ETE, copyrighted by NAMI NJ, is the only NJ program dedicated solely to educating teachers about mental illness in the classroom.

 “Educating the Educators” is presented by a medical professional, an educator, and a parent.
-During an ETE session, presenters provide an overview of practical tools to help motivate children with social and emotional disorders, including ADD, ADHD, Bipolar Disorder, Major Depression, Schizophrenia, Schizoaffective Disorder and Anxiety Disorders, including Obsessive-Compulsive Disorder (OCD), as well as Autism.
+During an ETE session, presenters provide an overview of practical tools to help motivate children and youth with social and emotional disorders, including ADD, ADHD, Bipolar Disorder, Major Depression, Schizophrenia, Schizoaffective Disorder and Anxiety Disorders, including Obsessive-Compulsive Disorder (OCD), as well as Autism.
 Topics will include symptoms, treatment, collaboration, resources, referrals, stigma, empathy and accommodations.

 ETE programs are flexible and can vary in presentation time from 2 to 3 hours.
 NAMI NJ is registered as a Provider of Continuing Education Credits (CEUS) for ETE.
 Presentations can be tailored to the needs of a particular school or school district with respect to cultural competency, the specific disorders addressed, the composition of the presentation team and resources provided.

 • Part I – The Biological Nature of Mental Illness (presented by a medical professional)

 Mental illnesses are biological brain disorders.
 They are not caused by poor parenting skills, or weaknesses of character.
 Learn the facts and the fiction of childhood-onset mental illness.

 • Part III – The Family Perspective (presented by a family member)

 Mental illness has a devastating effect on the child as well as the family.
 Most families are very devoted and work tirelessly to help their seriously ill children understand, cope, and persevere in spite of everyday challenges.
 Experience a walk in their shoes.